JuliaGast/GTA_ACLED_TKG/README.md

 This is the code to the paper Dynamic Representations of Global Crises: A Temporal Knowledge Graph For Conflicts, Trade and Value Networks
 We well add the authors after review period has passed.

+In the following we describe the steps needed to reproduce our results.
+It is splot in two parts, 1.
+Dataset Preprocessing and 2.
+TKG Forecasting.
+It is not required to re-run the Dataset Preprocessing Steps.
+We provide the output of Dataset Preprocessing in ```/data/crisis2023```.
+These files can be used for TKG Forecasting.

 ## 1. Dataset Preprocessing
 ### Sparql Queries:
 *TODO Lorenz?  - see readme in folder queries